femy16/m-cart/README.md

 #### Automated Testing

 All automated testing was done using Travis-CI.
 There is automated testing done for all apps with views, models, and forms (where applicable).
-The testing currently provides 78% coverage for the app.
-There is quite a bit of repetition in the testing.
+The testing currently provides 76% coverage for the app.
+About 28 test were written, There is quite a bit of repetition in the testing.

 Coverage was tested by running the following in the command line:
 ```